Reflections and review of 2019

 Building Health Partnerships – supporting leadership and collaboration for system transformation with IVAR

-The NHS Long Term Plan commits local healthcare systems to working in a new, integrated way, with from a focus on prevention and reducing health inequalities through working more closely with communities and voluntary organisations.
-Our work for IVAR, funded by NHS England and National Lottery Community Fund facilitates relationship building between health agencies, local government, voluntary sector providers and communities.
+The NHS Long Term Plan commits local healthcare systems to working in a new, integrated way, with a focus on prevention and reducing health inequalities through working more closely with communities and voluntary organisations.
+Our work for IVAR, funded by NHS England and National Lottery Community Fund, facilitates relationship building between health agencies, local government, voluntary sector providers and communities.
 All of which is essential for the leaders charged with bringing this ambitious vision to life.
-Helen has worked with the IVAR team in a number of areas from Calderdale to Dorset, and seen initiatives including young people in Halifax driving change in the way young people connect with their local health, heritage and natural environment, pioneering meetings that take place while hiking up (and down!) hills.
+Helen has worked with the IVAR team in a number of areas from Calderdale to Dorset, and seen initiatives including young people in Halifax driving change in the way people of their age connect with their local health, heritage and natural environment, pioneering meetings that take place while hiking up (and down!) hills.

 Be Well Connected – Joining up for greater wellbeing in Hart